kiki-data/CycleGAN_airplanes/README.md

 Copy notebook and X and Y images.
 Create fake_X and fake_Y folders for output images.
 As you run notebook, fake images populate.

-Once you run this once, you may get an error about .DS_store file below when you run it again.
+Once you run this once, you may get an error about a .DS_store file when you run it again.
 To delete: https://macpaw.com/how-to/remove-ds-store-files-on-mac